 Before you begin, it’s helpful to consider who in your company would be best suited to lead the compensation review project.
 Depending on your organization’s size, this responsibility may fall to one person or a team, including your COO, CFO and HR department.
 Ultimately, you want to select employees who are familiar with your annual budgeting process, forecasting, benefits and employee-performance reviews.

 To simplify the process, use a tool that allows you to quickly access salary bands and compensation midpoints in your industry and metro area.
-Tapping into forecasted wage growth for positions over a six-year period will also help ensure accurate personnel budgeting.
+Tapping into forecasted wage growth for positions over a five-year period will also help ensure accurate personnel budgeting for the next year or more.

 Once you’ve completed the salary analysis portion of the overall compensation review, evaluate your company’s employee benefits.
 Many employees, particularly in positions requiring certain education or specialized skills, have come to expect benefits like health insurance, retirement plans and paid time off as part of their total compensation package.